A Answers (4)

 Avoid the triggers that make you want to smoke, such as drinking alcohol, while you are adjusting to life as a nonsmoker.
 Also, talk to your doctor about using medication and, possibly, nicotine replacement therapy in the first several months after you quit to help reduce your cravings.

-Mehmet Oz, MD, Cardiology, answeredYour nicotine cravings will taper down once you quit, and eventually your body will get used to not having nicotine.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour nicotine cravings will taper down once you quit, and eventually your body will get used to not having nicotine.
 But it won't happen overnight.
 If you smoke 20 cigarettes a day, your brain is getting 200 hits of nicotine.
 So when you stop, the brain still craves it.

 You'll start to feel the effects of nicotine withdrawal a couple hours after your last cigarette.
 The worst of it lasts a few days.
 By week three, the physical symptoms of nicotine lessen and the intervals between cravings get longer.
 Many months down the road you may still want to have a cigarette, but it won't be because of nicotine withdrawal.
 That part will be over.